Smiley-McSmiles/jellyfin-cli/README.md

 > Tested on Fedora 34/35/36, Ubuntu 22.04, Manjaro 21.3.6

-> Should work on Any Debian, Arch, or RHEL Based Distro, and OpenSuse
+> Should work on Any Debian, Arch, or RHEL Based Distribution

 ### Features